Composite Corridor

-The Composite Corridor (or CK) is a railway coach with a number of compartments, some of which are standard class (previously second, né third class) and some first class, linked by a side corridor.
+The Composite Corridor (or CK) is a railway coach with a number of compartments, some of which are standard class (previously second, née third class) and some first class, linked by a side corridor.

 History

 The composite coach was a standard coach design going back to the early days of railways, enabling a railway company to provide multi-class passenger accommodation in a single vehicle and so reduce costs.
 In the book "Red For Danger" by L.T.C Rolt it is mentioned that the train which came to grief at Wigan on the night of 2 August 1873 featured a Caledonian Railway composite coach.
 Early composite coaches did not feature corridors or gangways between the vehicles.

 Gangwayed stock

 Once communicating gangways between coaches were introduced, a side corridor was provided to allow passengers and staff to walk up and down the train, while seated passengers in compartments were not disturbed, and thus the various types of side-corridor coaches were developed.